Yu-Gi-Oh: Top 6 Field Spell Cards

 2. Sorcerous Spell Wall

-This card works great because it has no cost, no limits, and (unlike many Fields) offers no bonus to your opponent.
+This card works great because it has no cost, aids any Deck, and offers no bonus to your opponent.

 Flip all face-down monsters face-up.
 After any monster attacks, it is destroyed.